TylerJGabb/k8s_api_sandbox/README.md

 terraform apply
 ```

+This will spin up an autopilot cluster, a namespace managed by tf, and a service accounts used by config connector

-## Configure kubectl to access the newly created cluster
+10. Configure kubectl to access the newly created cluster

 - https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl